 The SEA team should have the right to express any view in the SEA Report.
-While the PPP team should make the decisions on what to present in the final PPP, the latter should provide reference to the findings of the SEA, and it should explain how the results of the SEA were used in the development of the PPP.
+While the PPP team should make the decisions on what to present in the final PPP, the latter should provide reference to the findings of the SEA, and it should explain how the results of the SEA were used in the development of the PPP and explain / justify why recommendations from the SEA are not accepted/incorporated - emphasizing the importance of transparency.